r-hu1/CMPUT404-assignment-css-hell/README.md

 git clone https://github.com/abramhindle/CMPUT404-assignment-css-hell.git

+This assignment is done in collaboration with ningwei.

 License/Copyright
 =================

-Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
+Textual content is copyright Abram Hindle and Randy Hu (C) 2016 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.